Please be aware that the following information is just a guide, not legal advice.

 You should change it with Social Security first (if you are also planning to change your gender marker, its possible to change both at the same time.
 See the Gender Marker Change with Social Security section below) then wait 24 hours before going on to do your RI Driver’s Liscence/ID, car registration, US Passport, credit/debt cards, etc…

 Don't forget about changing your health insurance!
 In most cases, you will need to update your insurance before you can update the name on your medical records.
 If you have insurance through the insurance exchange, you will have to change it with them first.
 A health insurance navigator may be able to help you with this process.

-The applicant must submit to The Registrar of Vital Records a certified copy of the probate court order changing the name, including applicant’s name at birth, date and place of birth, and new name.
-The applicant will receive an affidavit in the mail that must be signed in a notary’s presence.
+You must submit to The Registrar of Vital Records a certified copy of the probate court order changing the name, including applicant’s name at birth, date and place of birth, and new name.
+You will receive an affidavit in the mail that must be signed in a notary’s presence.
 It is not clear if this is to be done at the main office, by mail or if you can do it at your local clerk's office.
 If you have more info about this please let us know.

 Gender Marker Change with Social Security

-Gender Marker Change on RI Driver’s License or ID Card
+Gender Marker Change on Rhode Island Driver’s License or ID Card

 In an effort to stream line this process the RI DMV updated this policy and created a form in May of 2012.
 Print out and complete the top section of this form the bottom half must be completed by a physician, licensed therapist or case/social worker.
 Follow the instructions listed on the form carefully.

 Gender Marker Change on Rhode Island Birth Certificate